Contracts Law Professor Resume Examples & Templates

 What's this resume sample doing right?

-Strong teaching and curriculum development
+Strong emphasis on teaching and curriculum development

 How could we improve this resume sample?